Sage-Bionetworks/agora-data-tools/CONTRIBUTING.md

 1. Create a new expectation suite by defining the expectations for the dataset in a Jupyter Notebook inside the `gx_suite_definitions` folder.
 Use `metabolomics.ipynb` as an example.
 You can find a catalog of existing expectations [here](https://greatexpectations.io/expectations/).
 1. Run the notebook to generate the new expectation suite.
 It should populate as a JSON file in the `/great_expectations/expectations` folder.
 1. Add support for running Great Expectations on a dataset by adding `gx_enabled: true` to the configuration for the datatset in both `test_config.yaml` and `config.yaml`.
-After updating the config files reports should be uploaded in the proper locations ([Prod](https://www.synapse.org/#!Synapse:syn52948668), [Testing](https://www.synapse.org/#!Synapse:syn52948670)) when data processing is complete.
+Ensure that the `gx_folder` and `gx_table` keys are present in the configuration file and contain valid Synapse IDs for the GX reports and GX table, respectively.
-   - You can prevent Great Expectations from running for a dataset by removing the `gx_enabled: true` from the configuration for the dataset.
+   - You can prevent Great Expectations from running for a dataset by setting `gx_enabled: false` in the configuration for the dataset.
-1. Test data processing by running `adt test_config.yaml` and ensure that HTML reports with all expectations are generated and uploaded to the proper folder in Synapse.
+1. Test data processing by running `adt test_config.yaml --upload` and ensure that HTML reports with all expectations are generated and uploaded to the proper folder in Synapse.

 #### Custom Expectations